 In late 2015, Terrafugia received a Section 333 exemption from the US Federal Aviation Administration (FAA) to begin to flight test a one-tenth scale TF-X vehicle (approximately 2 ft, or 60 cm, long).
 An exemption from the FAA was necessary at that time in order to conduct commercial research and development flying a small unmanned aircraft system (sUAS).
 In February 2016, Terrafugia announced that it had completed static load testing of one-tenth scale carbon fiber wings.

 The original concept, the TF-X, was a hybrid-electric tilt propeller “flying car.”
 For high-speed forward flight, the TF-X would fold back the blades and tuck the wings and propellers into the sides of the fuselage, using a large ducted fan at the rear for thrust.
 The company noted at the time that "Terrafugia’s vision for the future is the TF-X: a mass-market flying car with the potential to revolutionize the way we all get around.
 An all-electric vehicle with vertical takeoff and landing (VTOL) capabilities and computer-controlled flight, the TF-X is the flying car of the future.
 Terrafugia’s product development roadmap lays the groundwork for achieving this vision through a series of realistic steps over the coming decades."

 Range: 500 miles (800 km)

-Takeoff and Landing: The TF-X™ will be able to take off and land vertically from a level clearing of at least 100 feet (30 meters) in diameter.
+Takeoff and Landing: The TF-X™ will take off and land vertically from a level and minimum clearing of 100 feet (30 meters) in diameter.

 Dimensions: The TF-X™ will fit in a single car garage or standard parking space.